Export / Import

 The primary purpose is to permit you to migrate dbFront configuration from one environment to another.
 This could be used to migrate Development settings into Production.

 - Before migrating the settings you should first migrate the database structure changes.
-NOTE: dbFront has a basic ability to detect and recreate missing database structures, but it is best to use your own server specific tools to migrate the database structure changes.
+NOTE: dbFront has a basic ability to detect and recreate missing database structures, but it is best to use your server-specific tools to migrate the database structure changes.

 - When migrating the dbFront configuration be sure to exclude the exporting or importing of data.